Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/_index.md

 When creating a documentation issue, provide as much detail as you can.
 For example:

 * Is it missing important information?
-* Does it contain errors or inaccuracies?
+* Does it contain errors or it inaccuracies?
 * Is it unclear or hard to follow?
 * Is it missing examples?
-* Does it contain a broken link or broken image link?
+* Does it contain a broken text or image link?

 The more details you provide, the more helpful the issue, and the faster we can prioritize and fix it.

 To create a documentation issue:

-1. Click **Create documentation issue** on the upper right corner of any page.
+1. Click **Create documentation issue** on the upper right corner of any Netlify page.
 You are redirected to GitHub and asked to sign in with your GitHub account.
+Contact an Axway representative for the URL.
 2. Add a title to the issue.
 The title of the issue is completed by default with the name of the page, but you can edit it to make it more helpful.
 3. Provide detailed information about the problem.
 A template is provided.